-In January 2018 I went on a sailing ship cruise in the Caribbean with Sail Windjammer on the S/V Mandalay.
+In January 2018 I went on a sailing ship cruise through the Lesser Antilles in the Caribbean with Sail Windjammer on the S/V Mandalay.
 Montserrat was one of the stops on this cruise.
 We arrived in Montserrat from Terre-de-Haut.
 After a land tour to Plymouth and some snorkeling in the north of Montserrat, we continued on to Nevis, part of Saint Kitts and Nevis.

 See the Montserrat Entry in Wikipedia.